ppet36/openhab-lightswitch/README.md

 ```
 Switch bathroomMirror "Bathroom (mirror light)"
 ```
-Now you can define rule in rules file, which sends request to IP address of module whenever the status changes.
+Now you can define rule in rules file (/configurations/rules/&lt;yourname&gt;.rules), which sends request to IP address of module whenever the status changes.
 Instead of 192.168.128.200 is need to specify IP address of your module.
 ```
 rule bathroomMirror
 when